utra-robosoccer/soccerbot/README.md

 - Follow the CLion Setup here, use method 2 to add bash to the launch file https://github.com/ethz-asl/programming_guidelines/wiki/CLion
 - Rename jetbrains-clion.desktop to clion.desktop.
 This way Jetbrains toolbox doesn't override the file when you restart.
 - In CLion, once you finish following the instructions, you should be able to reload CMake to have code hinting enabled
 - Install the *.launch file plugins if you want to.
-Look up duckietown/hatchery from the third party repositories.
+Look up duckietown/hatchery from the third party repositories in Preferences/Plugins
+- Add the python2.7 intepretor to CLion to get Clion code hinting.
+In Settings/Build,Execution/Deployment/Python Intepretor, add the system intepretor /usr/bin/python 2.7

 ```bash
 cd ~/catkin_ws/src